-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, program performance objective #1 was not met and the agency was not in compliance with contractual program objectives.
+See Finding #1 in the Findings and Recommendation section for more details.